 Questions to Ask Kids to Get to Know Them

 Whether you’re a teacher who wants to know more about your students or a parent who feels a little lost about a child’s behavior, these questions can help.
-Don’t feel bad — children aren’t easy to figure out (where are instructions when you need them?)
+Don’t feel bad — children aren’t easy to figure out.
+Why can’t they come with instructions?

 - Who is your favorite character, and why?